Your home page is like a gateway. Usually it’s the first page your audience sees and your one chance to make a good first impression.

 If your visitors can’t immediately find what they’re looking for, and they don’t get a good feeling about you, you can bet your behind they’ll be off to find someone who does.

-So how do brands win customers?
+So how can pet businesses win customers?
 It’s simple, they use words that seduce.

-They tickle an itch, and present the solution to scratch it.
-In other words, great copywriting aggravates your readers’ problems, and announces your product or service as the golden egg they’ve been waiting for.
+You tickle an itch, and present the solution to scratch it.
+In other words, great copywriting aggravates your readers’ problems, and offers your product or service as the golden egg they’ve been waiting for.